Sections In This Article

 Introduction

-This article focuses on how algorithms are used to design results.
+This article focuses on how algorithms are used to produce the results of a design process.
 This is a different, although related, topic to “algorithm design” which means how algorithms themselves are designed.

 For example, in this article I will show you how free software allows you to guide an algorithm to produce a specific type of beautiful images, which would be a use of algorithmic design.